 Estra Automotive Listed by incransom Ransomware Group

 On March 10, 2026, Italian automotive supplier Estra Automotive appeared on the leak site of the incransom ransomware group.
-The company, which manufactures thermal management systems for global vehicle makers, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose personal information was exposed remains unknown, anyone whose data was stored in those systems could now be at risk.
+The company, which manufactures thermal management systems for global vehicle makers, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone whose data was stored in those systems could now be at risk.

 Public reporting indicates that Estra Automotive was listed on the incransom leak site on March 10, 2026.
 The group claims to have stolen internal files during a ransomware incident.
 Available reporting describes the company as an international supplier of HVAC systems, heat exchangers, and engine cooling components used by major automotive manufacturers.
 No confirmed victim count has been released, and the precise data types inside the leaked files have not been independently verified.
 The incident follows the group’s typical pattern of exfiltrating data before encrypting systems and later publishing samples as leverage.